 (c) If the Trust shall fail to select the duration of any Interest Period for any LIBOR Advances in accordance with Section 8.2(a), the Agent will forthwith so notify the Trust and the Lenders and such Advances will automatically, on the last day of the then existing Interest Period therefor, convert into Alternate Base Rate Advances.

-(a) If, due to either (i) the introduction of or any change in or in the interpretation of any law or regulation by any governmental authority, central bank or comparable agency charged with the interpretation or administration thereof or (ii) the compliance with any guideline or request from any governmental authority, central bank or comparable agency (whether or not having the force of law), there shall be any increase in the cost to any Lender of maintaining LIBOR Advances, then the Trust shall from time to time, upon demand by such Lender (with a copy of such demand to the Agent), pay to the Agent for the account of such Lender additional amounts sufficient to compensate such Lender for such increased cost.
-Any such demand shall include a certificate by such Lender that such costs are (or would be) generally being charged by such Lender to other similarly situated borrowers under similar credit facilities.
+(a) If, due to either (i) the introduction of or any change in or in the interpretation of any law or regulation by any governmental authority, central bank or comparable agency charged with the interpretation or administration thereof or (ii) the compliance with any guideline or request from any governmental authority, central bank or comparable agency (whether or not having the force of law), there shall be any increase in the cost (including costs or decreases in return arising as a result of changes to capital requirements) to any Lender of maintaining LIBOR Advances, then the Trust shall from time to time, upon demand by such Lender (with a copy of such demand to the Agent), pay to the Agent for the account of such Lender additional amounts sufficient to compensate such Lender for such increased cost.
+Any such demand shall include a certificate by such Lender that such costs are (or would be) generally being (or would be) charged by such Lender to other similarly situated borrowers under similar credit facilities.
 A certificate in reasonable detail as to the basis for, the calculation of, and the amount of such increased cost, submitted to the Trust and the Agent by such Lender, shall be conclusive and binding for all purposes, absent manifest error.
 Promptly after any Lender becomes aware of any such introduction, change or proposed compliance, such Lender shall notify the Trust thereof.
 No Lender shall be permitted to recover increased costs incurred or accrued more than 90 days prior to such notice to the Trust.

 (b) If the Trust so notifies the Agent within five Business Days after any Lender notifies the Trust of any increased cost pursuant to the provisions of Section 8.6(a), the Trust shall convert all Advances of the type affected by such increased cost of all Lenders then outstanding into Advances of another type in accordance with Section 8.2(b) and, additionally, reimburse such Lender for such increased cost in accordance with Section 8.6(a).